cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Access Control policies under a ZTA must ensure **least privilege access**.
 This means clients are granted only the minimum permissions necessary to perform their specific role or task—nothing more.
 Fine-grained authorization applies to individual entities, whether they are human users, machines, or services.
 For instance, rather than granting access to a broad group of clients or services, Access Control policies should consider the unique identity of each client and the specific resource being requested.

 Each client must be authorized not just for the resource they are requesting, but for the specific action they wish to take.
 For example, an access control policy should define the specific APIs a client is allowed to access, or if the client is merely allowed to read a specific resource type or also to modify resources of this type.
-This prevents over-permissioning and enforces least-privilege principles.
+This prevents "over-permissioning" and enforces least-privilege principles.

 ### Microsegmentation and Service-Level Access Control